 - Difficulties sleeping

-While these symptoms vary a lot from person to person, they are the most common reason why people go back to smoking.
+These symptoms vary a lot from person to person, but are the most common reason why people go back to smoking.

-The intensity and length of your withdrawal period depend on a few factors, which include:
+The intensity and length of your withdrawal period depend on a number of factors, including:

 - Liver function